opeoluwabanwo/stream_processor/README.md

 ## Requirements and Assumptions
 1. It is assumed that you have docker and docker-compose installed.
 2. Create a google cloud project [here](https://cloud.google.com/free).
 The $300 free credit should be enough.
+3. Edit the `GCP_PROJECT_ID` with the allocated project_id
-3. Create a service account with an `Editor` role and download the service account key
+4. Create a service account with an `Editor` role and download the service account key
-4. Copy the key into `env/sa/sa_local.json`.
+5. Copy the key into `env/sa/sa_local.json`.
 Note the folder names and create if needed

 ## How to use
 ```bash